-The LTP is based on the actual results reported in the financial statements for the year ended 30 June 2020.
+The LTP opening balances are based on the actual results reported in the financial statements for the year ended 30 June 2023 modified by the budgeted costs in the 2023-24 Annual Plan.
 The prospective financial statements have been prepared by using the best information available at the time for the 10 years of the LTP.